MicrosoftDocs/dynamics365smb-docs/financials/year-prepare-close-statement.md

 ---
 title: Preparing Closing Statements| Microsoft Docs
-description: Provides an overview of the reports that may be useful when closing the year.
+description: Provides an overview of the reports you can use to gather information to prepare your company's closing statements when closing the fiscal year.
 services: project-madeira
 documentationcenter: ''
 author: jswymer